kneron/document_center/docs/plus_1.0.0/getting_start_520_PLUS.md

 ```

-If not seeing "3231:0100" (represents KL520 device), it may have a connectivity problem or some device failures.
+If not seeing "3231:0100" (represents KL520 device); "3231:0200"|"3231"0720"(represents KL720 device), it may have a connectivity problem or some device failures.

-&nbsp;

-Download the KneronDFUT_ubuntu.zip into Ubuntu from https://www.kneron.com/tw/support/developers/.
+Download the *KneronDFUT_ubuntu.zip* into Ubuntu from https://www.kneron.com/tw/support/developers/.

 ```
 $ unzip KneronDFUT_ubuntu.zip